Stella0A/DA-Learning-path/dannys_diner.md

 	SELECT * FROM menu;
 	SELECT * FROM member;

-#Business questions
+# Case study questions

-What is the total amount each customer spent at the restaurant?
+# What is the total amount each customer spent at the restaurant?

 	SELECT sal.customer_id, SUM(men.price) AS total_spent
 	FROM sales sal